ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 ### Database scheme

 The basic database scheme is quite simple.
-You just need a table that contains two columns which can store a text of arbitrary length.
+You just need a table that contains two columns which can store a text value.
-Usually, the SQL data type `TEXT` is used for that purpose.
+Usually, the SQL data types `TEXT`, `CHAR` and `VARCHAR` are used for that purpose.
+They must contain valid UTF-8 sequences.
 One column is used for storing the **names** of the keys, the other one for storing their **values**.
 The column where the key-names are stored should be defined as the _primary key_ (PK) for that table.